voodootikigod/sanitizejs/README.md

 ## Usage

-In your `bootstrap.js` file tell your smart application to use smart-helpers:
+In your `bootstrap.js` file tell your smart application to use sanitizerjs:

     system.use("sanitizerjs.init")